cjerzak/lpme-software/README.md

-# `latenterror`:  An `R` Packge for Measurement Error Corrections under Identification Restriction
+# `latenterror`:  An `R` Packge for Measurement Error Corrections Under Identification Restrictions

 `latenterror` is an R package that provides tools for analyzing latent variable models with measurement error correction, using bootstrapping techniques for robust estimation and inference.